Autocomp-Finance/autocomp-docs/ecosystem/how-to-work.md

 AC4: Select the pair you wish to join and deposit your LP tokens into auto commpounding by entering the amount you wish to add or by clicking “Max” and click "Approve" then “Deposit.”

 AC5: Approve the relevant fees and start growing your investment.
-Auto commpounding will happen immediately once the transaction completes.
+Auto compounding will happen immediately once the transaction completes.

-Removing LP from autocompouding:
+Removing LP from auto compounding:

-WAC1: Select the pair you wish to withdraw  your LP tokens from auto commpounding by entering the amount you wish to withdraw or Remove by clicking “Max” and click “Withdraw” or "withdraw all"
+WAC1: Select the pair you wish to withdraw your LP tokens from auto compounding by entering the amount you wish to withdraw or Remove by clicking “Max” and click “Withdraw” or "withdraw all"

-WAC2: Withdraw of Auto commpounding will happen immediately once the transaction completes.
+WAC2: Withdraw of Auto compounding will happen immediately once the transaction completes.